-Security awareness around mobile phones has been a little slower to catch on than the traditional computer, but in reality, in 2020, there's little difference between the two devices.
+Security awareness around mobile phones has been a little slower to catch on than the traditional computer, but in reality, there's little difference between the two devices.
 Scammers are always playing a numbers game, and will go where they have the highest chance of suckering a victim.
 With smartphone use consistently on the rise, and 81% of Americans owning one, it makes absolute sense that they would be a target.

 Thankfully, an anti-virus mobile package can offer you peace of mind, and it won't break the bank either.
 At Tech.co we recommend ensuring that your smartphone, which currently holds access to your email, bank apps, personal photos and documents, should be as tightly protected as your computer, or even your home.
 Just like you won't leave your house door wide open, don't leave your smartphone exposed.

 Just like you wouldn't risk going online without some sort of anti-virus software on your PC, you'd be remiss to do the same on your mobile device.
 Chances are, that you actually use your phone more for browsing than a traditional laptop or computer, and a report estimates that by 2025, 72% of us will be accessing the web using only our mobile devices.

 So, what features can you expect from dedicated mobile anti-virus software?
 For one, just like traditional packages, they can spot and isolate potential viruses when browsing, blocking potential nefarious programs from hijacking your device.
 They can also flag potentially dangerous links, block adverts, scan apps before installing them, and actively hide your personal data when browsing online.
 It will also reduce the risk of getting a virus from attachments in messaging apps or emails.